 A follow up question was included asking why each respondent chose one of the transportation project categories as their number one choice.
 A Word Cloud was developed using the most common words included in their responses and is shown on Figure 3-1.
 Common themes in the responses indicated a need for more safety on roadways, improvements to better accommodate bicycles, and a need to reduce the number of cars on the road.
 Others commented on the necessity of driving a car to get to your destination in the Pioneer Valley and the need for improvements to public transit.
+The responses were found to have strong ties to the goals of the 2020 RTP.

 Two questions asked about ones primary mode of transportation versus their desired mode of transportation.
 In other words, what mode of transportation would you prefer to use if possible.
 Over 75% of respondents reported that a car was their primary mode of transportation, however just over 30% of respondents indicated that a car was their desired mode of transportation.
 Respondents also indicated a high desire to travel by bicycle, transit, and rail.
+Additional language on the desire for more opportunities to utilize alternative modes of transportation in the region was included as part of the RTP Problem Statements at the end of Chapter 14.
 A complete comparison of these two questions is shown in Figure 3-2.